I'm often asked whether peaceful parenting ideas can work in a classroom. As Erin so eloquently testifies, the answer is YES!

 Children see themselves reflected in our eyes, and they assume we're right about who they are.
 Most adults have a story about a teacher who made a big difference in our lives.
 Invariably, that teacher believed in us, and helped us live up to our potential.
 Believing in a child may be the greatest gift we can give them.

-I want to close with deep gratitude to every teacher who's committed to both the emotional and intellectual well-being of her students.
+In closing, I want to offer deep gratitude to every teacher who works so hard every day to foster both the emotional and intellectual well-being of her students.
+Thank you.
 You're truly making the world a better place.

 “I have come to the frightening conclusion that I am the decisive element in the classroom.
 It is my personal approach that makes the climate, my daily mood that makes the weather.
 As a teacher, I possess tremendous power to make a child’s life miserable or joyous.
 I can be a tool of torture or an instrument of inspiration.
 I can humiliate or heal.
 It is my response that decides whether a crisis will be escalated or de-escalated and a child is humanized or de-humanized.” - Haim Ginott

 Dr. Becky Bailey's Conscious Discipline website has many resources for peaceful classrooms, such as Schubert's School.
 I also recommend The Compassionate Classroom by Sura Hart and Victoria Kindle Hodson, which translates Nonviolent Communication for the classroom, the Positive Discipline in the Classroom books from Jane Nelsen and Mindfulness for Teachers by Patricia Jennings.